nathanamaldonado/nathanamaldonado.github.io/_posts/2025-07-01-july-blog-three.md

 Men in Korea, regardless of sexuality, will submit to this standard of speech and clothing for nights out.
 Those wanting more attention, however, would sport either tight-fitted clothing or streetwear instead: “princessas.”
 This became the confusion for others; though, in the spirit of eternal youth, I hope to never graduate to "La Reina."

 ## \[7\] Open Topic
+### Wait, what time is it in California right now?

 Before I left Los Angeles, my family hosted a block party, and having chosen a school far, far away, these conversations are almost always scripted, ending with their sentiments about how much I have changed from the last time they saw me.